Viblast/ios-player-sdk/README.md

 }
 @end
 ```
-Now, let's assume all the action will happen in a view controller named
+Now let's assume all the action will happen in a view controller named
 **PlayerViewController:**

 ```